Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-  Nevertheless, when using the Common Media Application  Format for the [=media objects=] a signigicant level of compatibility between the interfaces can be achieved, especially when encryption and timed metadata is not used.
+  Nevertheless, when using the Common Media Application  Format for the [=media objects=] a significant level of compatibility between the interfaces can be achieved, especially when encryption and timed metadata is not used.